5 Graphic Design Terms and Definitions for Non-Designers

 Are you dreaming of a successful career in one of Canada's most compelling and creative employment sectors?

 There's currently a growing demand for graphic design professionals who possess a solid technical foundation and well-honed professional skills.
-If you’ve always had a flair for creativity and want to work in an industry that's forever on the cutting edge of visual technology than you may want to study graphic design or graphic design technology in college.
+If you’ve always had a flair for creativity and want to work in an industry that's forever on the cutting edge of visual technology then you may want to study graphic design or graphic design technology in college.

-The Graphic Design program at CDI College is perfect for individuals who would like to work with graphic design firms, advertising companies or even work as a freelancer.
+The Graphic Design program at CDI College is perfect for individuals who would like to work with graphic design firms, advertising companies, or even work as a freelancer.
 The Graphic Design Technology program at Reeves College in Calgary is geared for students wishing to work in the graphics and digital media industries.

 Whether you want to work as an advertising designer or a medical illustrator, you’ll find graphic designers have a language of their own.
 If you're starting in the industry or are considering going to school for graphic design, here are five industry words to get familiar with:

 Balance is a term that refers to the distribution of visual elements in a design.
-At CDI College, programs like Graphic Design and Graphic Design Technology offers students the opportunity to learn about the concepts of design and layout, and how balance plays a critical role.
+At CDI College, programs like Graphic Design and Graphic Design Technology offer students the opportunity to learn about the concepts of design and layout, and how balance plays a critical role.

 DPI and PPI

 DPI and PPI are acronyms for dots per inch and pixels per inch which describe the resolution of an image.
 Students at Reeves College will learn about DPI and PPI through training in a variety of industry-standard software programs including Photoshop, Illustrator, InDesign, Dreamweaver, and Premiere Pro.
 Similar software programs are taught at CDI College in Toronto.